luker983/nsa-codebreaker-2021/README.md

 ![NSA Codebreaker Challenge 2021 Solutions](img/animated_thumbnail.gif)

-Please use the [Discussions](https://github.com/luker983/nsa-codebreaker-2021/discussions) page for questions and comments.
+Please use the [Discussions](https://github.com/luker983/nsa-codebreaker-2021/discussions) page for questions and comments or reach out on Discord!
 </div>